-Initially it was money.
+Initially, it was money.
 So we’re lucky enough that my wife’s dad had a bit of equity in his property.
 To use him as the guarantor, we didn’t have to put as much money in for the deposit so we could actually use that for the renovation.
 So it made a big difference for us.
 Like the best thing about the guarantor is the person that’s doing it doesn’t actually have to give you any money.
-They just have to use their equity, sign a piece of paper and then once you’re property goes up in value, they get signed off and they’re not even involved in it anymore.
+They just have to use their equity, sign a piece of paper and then once your property goes up in value, they get signed off and they’re not even involved in it anymore.
 So it’s a really good option for people because it’s hard to save for the deposit.

 Jackson talks about his first property and how they were able to purchase it.

 We put in a 10% deposit and if you don’t have a 20% deposit then you need a guarantee or you can pay more lenders insurance.
 So we had the 10% deposit and he just guaranteed the rest of the deposit against his property and then we used that cash for the renovation.

 After his first property, it become easier and easier for Jackson and his wife to secure other properties.